dachcom-digital/pimcore-lucene-search/docs/60_Index_Manipulation.md

 - mark Lucene-Document as unavailable
 - mark Lucene-Document as deleted (remove from index unrecoverable)

+**Note:**: The availability check works within the maintenance cycle!

 ## Warning!
 There are some limitations while changing lucene documents.
 If we change the availability of documents, we can't just update an existing document